Surveys

 Here are the parameters that can be used on both a Performance and Basic API call:

-basicYou can choose to retrieve only the basic information about the surveys.
+basic | You can choose to retrieve only the basic information about the surveys.
 This will reduce the response time as less data will have to be returned.
-If you want to specify basic, just add the GET parameter basic with value 1 (True).
-Default value of basic parameter is 1 (True). ie, if you do not specify basic=0, qualifications and quotas will not be returned in the response.
+If you want to specify basic, just add the GET parameter |

-project_idComma separated value.
+project_id | Comma separated value.
 The response will contain only specified items.
-Example: project_id=13,454,5654
+Example: |

-profilers_extraIf present and set to 1, in addition to qualifications and conditions, the response will also have conditions_extra and qualifications_extra keys in the study objects.
+profilers_extra | If present and set to 1, in addition to qualifications and conditions, the response will also have conditions_extra and qualifications_extra keys in the study objects.
 Each item in these extra objects have profiler_name, answers and sorting keys.
-You can use the value of sorting to order the profiler objects in your system.
+You can use the value of sorting to order the profiler objects in your system. |

-exchange_typeThis allows suppliers to pull inventory for a specific exchange.
+exchange_type | This allows suppliers to pull inventory for a specific exchange.
 Specifying 'OX' will return all available inventory from the Open Exchange.
+If not used, by default it will return both type of inventory. |

-When making an API call, we strongly recommend providing as many demographic profilers as possible, in addition to the required profilers.
+More is BetterWhen making an API call, we strongly recommend providing as many demographic profilers as possible, in addition to the required profilers.

 For profiler questions with type Multiple Choice, the answers must be comma-separated value.
 Example: